-Loreto is worth the visit as you’re RVing inbaja, and if you’re equipped to dry camp, then the coast line near Loreto airport is a great location to enjoy some free camping on a Baja beach.
+Loreto is worth the visit, especially if you’re RVing in Baja.
+And, if you’re equipped to dry camp, then the coastline near Loreto Airport is a great location to enjoy some free camping on a Baja beach.

 What to expect when Camping at Playa Salinita, Loreto Camping:

 We took our Dodge Ram 2500 and 30-foot travel trailer to Playa Salinita to meet friends while heading south down the Baja Peninsula.
-We planned to stay for 4 or 5 nights and stayed for 8 nights instead.
-Here’s what we learned while RVing near the Loreto airport.
+We planned to stay for 4 or 5 nights and stayed for 8 nights instead because we enjoyed the area so much.
+Here’s what we learned while RVing near the Loreto Airport.

 Campendium will probably suggest you get off Highway 1 south of Loreto and take a dirt road to the beach.
-Friends traveling in their motorhome took this route a few days before and suggested we take the path through the city instead when we came out to RV on the beach near Loreto with them.
+Friends traveling in their motorhome took this route a few days before we arrived and suggested we take the path through the city instead while we made our way out to camp on the beach near Loreto with them.

-Alternatively, routing may tell you to get off the highway at the airport and drive through the airport’s neighboring subdivision to get to the beach, but while those roads are in place, there are no buildings in that subdivision, and as of 2025, the through roads are blocked off with cement blocks.
+Alternatively, GPS routing may tell you to get off the highway at the airport and drive through the airport’s neighboring subdivision to get to the beach.
+While those roads are in place, there are no buildings in that subdivision, and as of 2025, the through roads are blocked off with cement blocks.

 Is the beach near Loreto big-rig-friendly?

-While there’s plenty of space to park an RV of any size on the beach near Loreto (Playa Salinita), the sand is soft in many places when you pull off the road, so consider that and get out for a walk before choosing to pull off the road and park your RV.
+While there’s plenty of space to park an RV of any size on the beach near Loreto (Playa Salinita), the sand is soft in many places when you pull off the road, so consider that, and be sure to get out for a walk before choosing to pull off the road to park your RV.

-While towing our 30-foot travel trailer, we had to put our Dodge Ram 2500 into four-wheel drive to get positioned on the beach and when driving away.
-We parked parallel to the coast and road (just off), so we didn’t get far into the sand.
+While towing our 30-foot travel trailer, we had to put our Dodge Ram 2500 into four-wheel drive to get our trailer positioned on the beach as well as hitching up to tow it away.
+We parked parallel to the coast and just barely off the side of the road so we didn’t get far into the soft sand.
 Our friends in a motorhome were more particular about where they parked since they wanted to pull in with the windshield facing the water.

 The coast at Playa Salinita near Loreto runs north to south (approximately), so you won’t be facing a sunset over the water.